 In case, if you want to install the stable version, then click Get Stable and similarly, If you want an Edge version, then you can click on Get Edge.
 Here we will go with the Stable Version.

 Stable Channel: Stable is the best channel to use if you want a reliable platform to work with.
 You can select whether to send usage statistics and other data.
 Launched once every quarter, the stable releases help to track the Docker platform’s stable releases.

-Edge Channel: Use Edge channel if you want to get experimental features faster, and get away from bugs and instability.
-The Edge releases also collects the usage data.
+Edge Channel: Use the Edge channel if you want to get experimental features faster, and get away from bugs and instability.
+The Edge releases also collect the usage data.

 Step 2: Installing Docker